phpfunk/alfred-tunnelblick/README.md

 To install the Tunnelblick Workflow in Alfred double click on `Tunnelblick.alfredworkflow`.

 ## How to use
 Once installed with Alfred you can run the following command `vpn`.
 Once you type `vpn` all your tunnelblick configs will appear in the dropdown list in Alfred.
 Simply click one or press Enter to toggle the connection for that VPN.
+Now you don't have to remember the names of your VPN configs ;).

 ## Examples
 ```